GenesisFR/DS1TroubleshootingGuide/README.md

 - Disable any kind of frame limiter.
 - Disable any kind of vertical synchronization (including in dgVoodoo2) and FreeSync/G-Sync.
 - This was also caused by the NVIDIA drivers for Cyberpunk (460.79).
 The problem was fixed in 466.11 (and again in 497.29).
 If it's still not fixed for you for some reason, use older or newer drivers.
 You may find them using this [link](https://www.nvidia.com/Download/Find.aspx?lang=en-us) or this [one](https://www.nvidia.in/drivers/beta).

+## Text has artefacts

+If you notice some vertical lines between characters, run dgVoodooCpl.exe, go to the DirectX tab and select "App driven" next to Filtering.

 ## Textures are not loading